Anyway, I'm Falling in Love with You: Manga

-Written and illustrated by Haruka Mitsui, Anyway, I'm Falling in Love with You started in Kodansha's shōjo manga magazine Nakayoshi on November 2, 2020.
-In August 2025, it was announced that the manga had begun the "countdown" to its climax.
+Written and illustrated by Haruka Mitsui, Anyway, I'm Falling in Love with You ran in Kodansha's shōjo manga magazine Nakayoshi from November 2, 2020, to February 3, 2026.
 Kodansha has collected its chapters into individual tankōbon volumes.
-The first volume was released on March 12, 2021.
-As of August 12, 2025, twelve volumes have been released.
+Fourteen volumes were released from March 12, 2021, to March 13, 2026.

 In North America, the manga has been licensed for English digital release by Kodansha USA.
 In July 2023, Kodansha USA announced that they would start releasing the manga in print in 2024.